compound-developers/compound-supply-examples/README.md

 If you want to supply assets directly to the protocol from your Ethereum wallet using JSON RPC, see the `examples-js` folder.
 There are examples for popular web3 libraries like **Web3.js**, **Ethers.js**, and **Compound.js**.

-JSON RPC can be utilized in the **web browser, with Node.js, or any other programming language with a web3 library.**.
+JSON RPC can be utilized in the **web browser, with Node.js, or any other programming language with a web3 library**.

 If you want to supply assets to the protocol from your Ethereum smart contract, see the `examples-solidity` folder.